joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 ```
 Now the fun part.
 A quick read of this data is pretty straight forword.
 We've got:

-Some kind of object called 'data' which contains:
+Some kind of object called `data` which contains:
-- tweet_id: 1556257587070488576 (ID of the returned tweet)
+- `Tweet id: 1556257587070488576` (ID of the returned tweet)
-- text: '@JoeOnisickBot send cow pic' (The text of the tweet as it would be shown on Twitter)
+- `Tweet text: '@JoeOnisickBot send cow pic` (The text of the tweet as it would be shown on Twitter)

-Another mystery object called 'includes' which contains:
+Another mystery object called `includes` which contains:
-- users then includes:
+- 'users' then contains:
--- User paired with id: 15830229, name: danedevalcourt, and username: danedevalcourt
+-- User paired with `id: 15830229`, `name: danedevalcourt`, and `username: danedevalcourt`

-Another called 'errors' which contains an empty list in this case
+Another called `errors` which contains an empty list in this case.

-Another called 'meta' (no not those privacy destroying goat F'rs) which contains:
+Another called `meta` (no not those privacy destroying goat F'rs) which contains:
-- result_count: 1 (The number of responses returned by this invocation of client)
+- `result_count: 1` (The number of responses returned by this invocation of client)
-- newest_id: 1556257587070488576 (The most recent tweet in the response)
+- `newest_id: 1556257587070488576` (The most recent tweet in the response)
-- oldest_id: 1556257587070488576 (The oldest tweet in the response)
+- `oldest_id: 1556257587070488576` (The oldest tweet in the response)

 These two are the same because only one response was returned.

 So far so good.
 The problem is understanding how to access them mystery objects and their data.
 The bigger problem is understanding how to correlate between these objects.
 At a glance it looks like `data` returns a list, but `includes` returns a dictionary.
 Lists can have duplicate items.
 Dictionaries cannot have duplicate keys.
-If we had returned more than one tweet, and two or more came from the same user, we'd have varying object lengths making it hard to correlate a tweet in data, with a user in includes.
-In this example: if the operation had returned two tweets from ID 15830229, data would contain them both, while includes would remain the same, containing the one unique instance of that ID and its values.
+If we had returned more than one tweet, and two or more came from the same user, we'd have varying object lengths, making it hard to correlate a tweet in `data` with a user in `includes`.
+In this example: if the operation had returned two tweets from ID 15830229, `data` would contain them both, while `includes` would remain the same, containing the one unique instance of that ID and its values.

 Let's start by digging into the types of mystery objects we have:

-First we'll call `print(type(mentions))` on our 'mentions' object storing the complete response.
+First we'll call `print(type(mentions))` on our `mentions` object storing the complete response.
 The result `<class 'tweepy.client.Response'>` makes sense.
 This is the Tweepy model class as described above.

 Let's dig further: